AustralianCancerDataNetwork/auscatverse/components/DASHBOARD.md

 # Dashboard

 ## Overview
-The dashboard developed using Python (version 3.8.12), django-plotly-dash (version 1.6.6), Dash (version 1.20.0), and Django (version 3.2.13) web framework aims to provide data visualization interfaces.
+The dashboard developed using Python, django-plotly-dash, Dash, and Django web framework aims to provide data visualization interfaces.
 It offers a user-friendly interface that enables users to input custom queries through the interface and explore patient data availability at an AusCAT node.

 ### Usage
 1. For the [template](https://github.com/AustralianCancerDataNetwork/auscat_etl/tree/main/dashboard) Head and Neck dashboard, we assume that another container is running a simluated AusCAT CAT_DB database (it will mostly likely an instance of the auscat_installation image)